scenerystack/community/docs/reference/api/scenery/GroupFocusListener.md

 # GroupFocusListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/GroupFocusListener.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/GroupFocusListener.ts) for the most up-to-date information.

 ## Overview

 A listener that helps track focus for groups of Nodes.
 Properties allow you to observe when focus enters a group or